sbu-416-24sp/orcanet-rust/server/README.md

 # API

 Send requests to http://localhost:{port}.
-The default port is 3000, unless specied with the -p flag.
+The default port is 3000, unless specified with the -p flag.

 ## History
 ### GET /get-history